facebookresearch/ImageNet-Adversarial-Training/INSTRUCTIONS.md

 3. `ResNeXt101 DenoiseAll` is the submission that won the champion of black-box defense track in [Competition on Adversarial Attacks and Defenses 2018](https://en.caad.geekpwn.org/).
+	 This model was trained with different training settings therefore its results are not directly comparable with other models.

 ## Evaluate White-Box Robustness: